 Ukraine’s Choice of Trade Policy

 The above presented empirical findings on existing RTAs, can offer guidance in which of the regional agreements Ukraine would benefit the most from.
-First, on the one hand, both of the the FTA with the EU and the Customs Union with Russia are likely to lead to higher trade volumes (trade creation).
-On the other hand, the FTA with the EU can be regarded as a South-North agreement and could therefore be expected to have larger benefits for Ukraine than the Customs Union with Russia.
+First, on the one hand, both of the FTA with the EU and the Customs Union with Russia are likely to lead to higher trade volumes (trade creation).
+On the other hand, the FTA with the EU can be regarded as a South-North agreement and could, therefore, be expected to have larger benefits for Ukraine than the Customs Union with Russia.
 Another argument in favor of the EU-FTA, is that Ukraine’s other trading partners are likely to face higher tariffs if Ukraine became a member of the Customs Union, than if she signed an FTA with the EU.

 A recent study by Shepotylo (2010) addresses this issue and can be used as a benchmark for the analysis.
 Shepotylo uses a gravity model to compare potential export gains from deeper integration with the CIS countries to those from integration with the EU.
 Shepotylo’s analysis evaluates whether integration would be trade creating or not, leaving aside the issue of trade diversion.